Why Australia should adopt and apply the IHRA Working Definition of Antisemitism - AIJAC

 We have also all seen the proliferation of conspiracy theories and slanders in online and other discussions of the coronavirus and of an array of contentious political matters.
 While sometimes those promoting anti-Jewish myths use clear and unambiguous language, others use coded language which is understood by the ideologically initiated and their targets, but sometimes needs to be explained to others.

-Responding to this need, the most respected international scholars and researchers devoted considerable time and effort in formulating a definition which would assist non-specialists in understanding contemporary forms of an ancient hatred.
+Responding to this need, the most respected international scholars and researchers devoted considerable time and effort in formulating a definition that would assist non-specialists in understanding contemporary forms of an ancient hatred.

 The process took close to two decades, was transparent and democratic, drawing on documentation agreed to by parliamentarians from many countries, academic bodies and both governmental and intergovernmental agencies.